14 Training Tips To Build Towards a 5k PR

 Strides involve sprinting anywhere from 50-200 meters or so, using your best running form, often accelerating your pace throughout the duration of the strides.

-Running strides conditions your neuromuscular system to handle faster paces in a controlled and coordinated manner, increases your turnover, and is a great way to add little pockets of speed work to an easy run day without really taxing the body like a full interval workout.
+Strides condition your neuromuscular system to handle faster paces in a controlled and coordinated manner, increase your turnover, and are a great way to add little pockets of speed work to an easy run day without really taxing the body like a full interval workout.

 #10: Add Cross Training